The Motability Scheme enables disabled people to use their mobility allowance to lease a new car, scooter or powered wheelchair.

 - War Pensioners’ Mobility Supplement (WPMS) or

-To lease a car, scooter or powered wheelchair, you will need at least 12 months of your award remaining.
+To lease a car, scooter or powered wheelchair, you must have a minimum of 12 months of your award remaining.

 As a national charity, Motability may be able to provide charitable grants to disabled people who would otherwise be unable to afford the vehicle, adaptations or driving lessons they need.
 Visit our website motability.org.uk for more information on charitable grants.